-Thickening agents are substances that are added to food to improve its consistency.
-Most often, they are indifferent to our health, but among the thickeners used in the food industry, you can also find those whose long-term consumption in larger quantities can cause many diseases.
-Therefore, it is worth knowing something about thickeners that can be found on the labels of the most popular products and that we add to food ourselves - the more that natural, healthy alternatives are available in health food stores.
+Thickeners are substances added to food to improve its consistency.
+While they are usually harmless to our health, some used in the food industry can cause a variety of illnesses if consumed in large quantities over a long period of time.
+It's therefore worth knowing about the thickeners found on the labels of popular products and those we add to our own food—especially since natural, healthy alternatives are available in health food stores.

 What are thickeners?